alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 tags: math stats chess data-analysis
 ---

+# TL;DR

+Using data from FIDE and using the approach defined in this paper I:

+- show that gender gap in chess can be explained almost always as a statistical artifact.
+In more than $90\%$ of the countries, the difference between the top male and the top female players can be explained by chance.
+- show that in the paper there are some math approximations that are wrong.
+I suggest using another approach that gives more accurate results.
+- show that everything is normal around the middle, but not in the tails.
+And if you want to compare extreme events you need to be accurate in the tails.

+# Introduction

 The usual readers of the blog know that I love analysing games from a statistical/math point of view ([this](https://www.alexmolas.com/blog/counterintuitive-coin-game/) and [this](https://www.alexmolas.com/blog/continuous-blackjack-i/)).
 I like also playing chess ([this](https://www.alexmolas.com/blog/chess-960-initial-position/) and [this](https://www.alexmolas.com/blog/mate-with-only-pawns/)), so today's post is going to be focused on analysing some chess data.

 The other day I was watching the World Chess Cup (WCC) and I started wondering why no woman has ever played in a WCC.
 The highest rating ever achieved by a woman is 2735 by Judit Polgár.
 Achieving such an ELO is at the hand of very few, however, the highest ELO ever achieved by a man is 2853, around 100 points more, and this difference is not negligible.
 In other words, Judit Polgár at her peak would be ranked 17th in today's global ranking.
 And currently, the highest-rated woman, Hou Yifan, is ranked 55th.